i0x27108/bashes-lib-test/README.md

 - [ShellCheck](https://www.shellcheck.net/) >= 0.8

 ### Usage
 At the root of the project, run the `make` or `make help` command to display the available actions.
+Or some also!

 ## License